markfisher1/eCommerce-app-with-Ruby-on-Rails/CHANGELOG/README.md

 # Changelog
 For better tutoring all significant changes will be kept under this log.

+### [v0.38 - 01/mar/19] > 6.12 > Redis caching & deeper implementation

+- Patch `products` controller and partials to remove old cache system.
+- Patch `products` index view to implement temporary cache system.
+Code will be moved to appropriate helper.
+- Install and configure gem `redis`.
+- Patch logger level to `debug` while on development.

 ### [v0.37 - 27/feb/19] > 6.11 > Caching

 #### [v0.37.2 - 27/feb/19] > HotFix > Add `gem dalli` to the gemfile